 Stress eating can hit at any time.
 Faced with a challenge, or boredom, or discomfort, we find ourselves pawing in the pantry or digging in the fridge.
 And then we eat whatever might give us temporary pleasure, not because we're physically hungry.
 Most often, we reach for the high carbohydrate, high fat, high sugar foods.
 That's because when we're stressed, high levels from the hormone … [Read more...] about Walk Away from Stress Eating

 Stress is a normal reaction that people feel as they encounter changes and difficulties in life.
 And anxiety can be a reaction to the stress.
 But chronic stress can lead to anxiety disorders, the most common mental-health illness affecting people in the U.S. And it can lead to other serious health conditions, too.
 So how can we manage stress and anxiety in proven ways?
 Approaches to Manage … [Read more...] about How to Reduce Stress and Anxiety

 Meal planning can seem so burdensome and overwhelming.
 But when we plan meals, it helps us eat healthier and stay on a budget.
 So how do we do it?
 First questions to ask: Who's eating?
 What dietary restrictions do they have?
-I'm gluten-free, dairy-free, and soy-free, so when I start to think about and look for recipes, I start there.
+Is someone gluten-free, dairy-free, or soy-free?
+Start your thinking and searching there.
 What's your budget?
-It is possible to eat healthy on a … [Read more...] about Plan Your Meals for the Week
+It is possible to eat healthy on a budget.
+And another … [Read more...] about Plan Your Meals for the Week